 I am a UKCP and BACP registered Integrative Psychotherapist, currently in the final stages of a Doctorate in Counselling Psychology & Psychotherapy, accredited by the Health Professionals Council (HPC) and the British Psychological Society (BPS).
 I have several years clinical experience working as a counsellor and psychotherapist with a diverse range of clients within the NHS, mental health charities, the voluntary sector, educational settings and private practice.
 My wide-ranging training in psychotherapy, psychology, gender and social studies, education and human development, enables me to adopt a flexible approach to my work with clients and to respond to the distinct personal situation of each individual, within their particular social environment.

 I am a member of the Metanoia Institute, a graduate member of the British Psychological Society (BPS) and a registered member of both the UK Council for Psychotherapy (UKCP) and British Association for Counselling & Psychotherapy (BACP).
+I am also a practitioner member of the Black, African and Asian Therapy Network.
 I subscribe to the BPS, UKCP, BACP and Metanoia Institute's codes of Ethics.

 In order to practice well and ethically, I believe that therapists need to know themselves well.
-The years I have spent in my own personal psychotherapy, have not only been personally transformational but have also given me insight into what it feels like to be in the client's chair.
-As a therapist, I continue to ensure the quality of the therapy I provide by seeking regular consultation regarding my work.
+The years I have spent in my own personal psychotherapy have not only been personally transformational, but have also given me insight into what it feels like to be in the client's chair.
+As a therapist, I continue to ensure the quality of my work by seeking regular consultation.